Ansible Control Node

 Ansible-runner docker image

-This docker image contains all packages needed for running ansible.
+This docker image contains all packages needed for running ansible and bootstraping the cluster.

 Dockerfile: